Why your CV is probably being ignored

 10. Do your homework.
 If you bring documents or case studies to support your professional achievements, then make sure they are presented impeccably.
 Find out how many people will be on the panel and bring copies for everyone, and a couple extra, just in case.

-Athena Executive Search specialise in recruiting senior leadership positions in the Print and Packaging sectors across Europe.
+Athena Executive Search specialise in recruiting senior leadership positions in the Print and Packaging sectors globally.
 For interview tips and advice please contact us.
 For access to more articles on industry topics, recruitment and retention strategies, and our upcoming webinar series with industry thought leaders please subscribe here: https://athena50147.activehosted.com/f/1

 Restrictive Covenants – what do they really mean?